The Société Internationale Rencesvals

 The Société Internationale Rencesvals holds a major congress every three years, the most recent being the 21st International Congress in Toronto in August 2018.

 The British Branch is one of the founder branches of the Society.
-It has previously hosted the fifth (1970, Oxford) and twelfth (1991, Edinburgh) international congresses and holds its own regular colloquia.
-The Branch also publishes a series of books entitled British Rencesvals Publications.
+It holds its own regular colloquia and has previously hosted three international congresses.
+The Branch also publishes its own annual newsletter and has its own publications series, British Rencesvals Publications.